DarioRoman01/AURA/README.md

-# The AURA programing lenguage
+# The Aura programing lenguage

 ## What is this?
 This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish